Charles Fletcher Lummis: Death

-Lummis died November 25, 1928.
+Lummis died November 25, 1928, in Los Angeles, California.
 He was cremated, and his ashes were placed in a vault in a wall at El Alisal.
 Supporters bought his home El Alisal, which was until 2015 used as the headquarters of the Historical Society of Southern California.

 Legacy and honors

 Lummis' cultural influence remains today, including a lasting imprint on the Mount Washington neighborhood of Los Angeles.
-The home he built, The Lummis House, and the museum he founded, The Southwest Museum, are located within 0.7 miles of each other and remain open to the public for limited hours on weekends.
+The home he built, the Lummis House, and the museum he founded, the Southwest Museum of the American Indian, are located within 0.7 miles of each other and remain open to the public for limited hours on weekends.

 El Alisal (Lummis House)

-Lummis purchased a 3-acre plot around 1895 and spent 13 years building what would become a 4,000-square-foot stone home with an exhibition hall, calling it El Alisal.
+Lummis purchased a 3-acre plot around 1895 and spent 13 years building what would become a 4,000-square-foot stone home with an exhibition hall, calling it El Alisa (it is know today as the Lummis House).
 He frequently entertained, with parties he called "noises" for various writers, artists, and other prominent figures.
 The parties usually included a lavish Spanish dinner with dancing and music performed by his own private troubadour.
 The extravaganzas wore out a number of female assistants or "secretaries" conscripted into working on them.